EC-USGS/pywatershed/doc/index.rst

 conceptualizations, and to facilitate the incorporation of cutting edge modeling techniques and data sources.
-Pywatershed is a place for experimentation with software design, process representation, and data fusion in the context of well established hydrologic process modeling.
+Pywatershed is a place for experimentation with software design, process representation, and data fusion in the context of well-established hydrologic process modeling.

 The Python language was choosen because it is accessible to a wide audience of potential contributors which will help foster community development and experimentation.
-A large number of advanced libraries available for Python can be applied to hdyrologic modeling, including libraries for parallelism, data access and manipulation, and machine learning.
+A large number of advanced libraries available for Python can also be applied to hdyrologic modeling, including libraries for parallelism, data access and manipulation, and machine learning.

 Following the conceptual design of PRMS, pywatershed calculates explicit solutions